mahozad/vlc-setup/README.md

 > If all VLC plugins are included, then virtually any format and codec should be supported and be playable.

 > [!Note]
-> The project (media playback) worked OK on the OSes defined in [tested-operating-systems.html][Tested Operating Systems Preview].
+> Media player implemented using this plugin worked OK on the OSes defined in [tested-operating-systems.html][Tested Operating Systems Preview].

 ## Getting started
 Follow the steps below to implement a media player in your desktop CMP app.